lfedgeai/AegisEdgeAI/docs/federated-jwt.md

   - The Quote is genuine and came from the TPM owning the AK.
   - The PCR measurements inside the Quote are authentic and untampered.

+**When a device needs to prove its integrity to a remote verifier:**
+1. **The Policy is Chosen**: The system determines which software/boot components must be measured, selecting the appropriate TPM Policy ID (e.g., "Standard Linux Kernel Secure Boot").
+2. **The Quote is Generated**: The system uses the PCR Mask associated with that policy to ask the TPM to generate a TPM Quote.
+The TPM reads the specified PCRs, hashes the list, and signs the result with the AK's private key.
+3. **Verification**: The remote verifier receives the TPM Quote and the TPM Policy ID:
+   - The verifier first checks the Quote's signature (using the AK public key).
+   - The verifier then looks up the expected PCR values associated with the TPM Policy ID.
+   - Finally, the verifier compares the measured PCR values from the Quote against the expected values from the Policy ID.
+   - If the signature is valid and the measured values match the policy, the platform's integrity is verified.

 #### 2. TPM App Key Certificate Verification (Identity Binding)

 This is also an offline verification of a standard X.509 certificate chain: